YouTube's new business model

 Persons who consider a book to contain the words of God read those words very carefully.
 But a human being, even a fashion-besotted English professor (Discourse!
 Discourse!), makes sense of words with more than words.
 Consider this story:

-The put-down Jesus directs to the Canaanite woman is witheringly de-humanizing: "It is not right to take the children's bread [the bread of the persons of the House of Israel] and throw it to the dogs [to persons like the Canaanite woman]."
+The put-down Jesus directs to the Canaanite woman is witheringly de-humanizing: “It is not right to take the children’s bread {the bread of the persons of the House of Israel} and throw it to the dogs {to persons like the Canaanite woman}.”
 Those words hurt.
-Jesus, as described in most of the words of the Bible, doesn't seem like a person who would say that.
+Jesus, as described in most of the words of the Bible, doesn’t seem like a person who would say that.
 Persons today disagree significantly about who Jesus was or is.
 But almost everyone agrees that Jesus was a gentle, nice guy.
-Many might also add that Jesus perhaps showed more personal interest in women than might be thought appropriate for a normal man.
+Jesus perhaps also showed more empathy for women than might be thought appropriate for a manly man.

 The Canaanite woman would not have enjoyed the first part of her experience in Jesus's play.
 But enduring a trial as a plaything of a god was not considered at the time to be unusual or degrading.
 Odysseus, a hero in the intellectually dominant Greek culture of the time, experienced many such trials.
 The Canaanite woman addresses Jesus as Lord and master, receives healing for her daughter, and emerges as the hero of the story.
 A fair sense of this story excludes believing that the woman was treated unfairly.